Azure-Samples/AI-Gateway/README.md

 ### Quickstart

+1. Configure your local machine with the prerequisites or just create a [GitHub Codespace](https://codespaces.new/Azure-Samples/AI-Gateway/tree/main) and run it on the browser or in VS Code.
-1. Navigate through the available labs and select one that best suits your needs.
+2. Navigate through the available labs and select one that best suits your needs.
 For starters we recommend the [request forwarding](labs/request-forwarding/request-forwarding.ipynb) with just the Azure CLI or the [backend pool load balancing](labs/backend-pool-load-balancing/backend-pool-load-balancing.ipynb) with Bicep.
-2. Open the notebook, ensure that you meet the prerequisites and run the steps.
+3. Open the notebook and run the provided steps.
-3. Tailor the experiment according to your requirements.
+4. Tailor the experiment according to your requirements.
 If you wish to contribute to our collective work, we would appreciate your [submission of a pull request](CONTRIBUTING.MD).

 ## Resources